oils-for-unix/oils/doc/ref/chap-type-method.md

 </div>

-This chapter in the [Oils Reference](index.html) describes YSH types and methods.
+This chapter describes YSH types and methods.
 There are also two OSH types for bash compatibility.

+<span class="in-progress">(in progress)</span>

 <div id="toc">
 </div>